ptidejteam/wimp-wiki/docs/frontend/frontend.md

 ## ?
 ** Why no registration pages? **
-because the students are theoretically already in the concordia database.
+because the students are theorically already in the concordia database.